samperay/pycodes/README.md

 **yumlocalrepo.py** create local repository on Redhat/Centos Linux

 **smbversionchk.py** check the minor version of samba and add necessary patch if required

+**addparamconfig.py** adds the parameter to apache config without duplicating any parameter